May 17, 2017 (updated 5 months ago), Chemtable Software

 If your computer has programs you use rarely, it is worth checking to see if they start with Windows.
 The better option for such applications is to launch them only on those rare occasions you really need them.
 This way, you can save a decent amount of system resources for other tasks.

-If you find such programs, you can turn them off temporarily, by checking the “Disable Temporarily” option in the lower part of the window.
-After that, Reg Organizer will block the automatic startup of the selected program.
-Also, you can disable autostart with Windows in the settings of the appropriate programs.
+If such programs are found, you can temporarily disable their autorun by toggling the switch from the “Enabled” position to the “Disabled” position (see picture above).
+After that Reg Organizer will block the launch of the selected program.
+You can also disable autorun in the settings of these programs.

 Device drivers and protection software are best left alone, so just skip them.